Projects

 Today, it is responsible for the development and introduction of many of the company’s new products, in either tablet or respiratory form, with around 900 people working on the site either supporting the development of new products or the supply of many of GSK’s most important established products.

-Due to the age of the existing site fire water system, Incendia were instructed to carry out a full review of the fire water system’s pumping capabilities on the site.
 The aim of the review was to verify if the flows and pressures provided by the existing fire pumps were capable of providing the system demands required by the sprinkler, drencher and external hydrant systems on the site in line with the requirements of the GSK Insurers, FM Global.

 Incendia carried out a full hydraulic analysis of the system incorporating the demands of the various fire protection systems around the site supplied by the fire pumps.